donalharrison/no1_system/docs/core/Statuses.md

 ## Charmed
 #### Variable
-While Charmed, any attempt to Persuade you gain +1 Bonus Hits in the result set.
-Charmed decreases by -1 eahc round.
+While Charmed, any attempt to Persuade or Deceive you gains +1 Bonus Hits in the result set.
+Charmed decreases by -1 each round.

 ## Confused
 #### Fixed